dask/dask/docs/source/scheduling-state.rst

 The code presented in the section above is just for demonstration.
 In practice writing this code for every possible event is highly error prone, resulting in hard-to-track-down bugs.
-Instead the scheduler moves tasks between a fixed set of states, notably ``'released', 'waiting', 'queue', 'stacks', 'no-worker', 'processing', 'memory', 'error'``.
+Instead the scheduler moves tasks between a fixed set of states, notably ``'released', 'waiting', 'no-worker', 'processing', 'memory', 'error'``.
 Transitions between common pairs of states are well defined and, if no path exists between a pair, the graph of transitions can be traversed to find a valid sequence of transitions.
 Along with these transitions come consistent logging and optional runtime checks that are useful in testing.

 Tasks fall into the following states with the following allowed transitions